 Do I have to be there for the inspection?

 You do not have to be there for the inspection, but you are certainly welcome to be present during the inspection.
 I encourage you to walk around the property during the inspection and make notes and write down any questions you have about the property or the inspection.
 I do a short verbal summary with a slideshow at the end of the inspection and we can answer any questions you have.

 After you hire Home Gnome, your inspector comes to the home and inspect the property and systems.

 Home Gnome will deliver a personalized report later that same day on the condition of the home, complete with color photos, notes on the systems within the home, and data and recommendations about any issues found.
 Your report will highlight those issues that need immediate attention, need to be monitored, or are a safety concern.
 The data in your report is a powerful tool in helping you make an informed decision on your home purchase.
-Armed with the report, you will also be in a position to negotiate with the seller on making repairs or adjusting the purchase price of the home.
+Armed with the report, you will also be in a position to negotiate with the seller.
 You know what you are purchasing by getting the home inspected!